 Neek has a few final Words of advice for those waiting for their break in the business.

-"Never stop producing content, if one connect, fails start another!
+"Never stop producing content, if one fails, start another!
 Keep pushing to get your foot in ANY door.
 You never know where it can lead!"

 Thank you Neeks.
 Your story is an inspiration for a generation of up-and-coming shooters.